Farmington Hills Unpaid Wages and Overtime Lawyers

 You don’t have to let your employer get away with wage theft.
 Both Michigan and federal law prohibit employers from retaliating if an employee asserts their rights to recover their unpaid wages or overtime pay.
 An employer may not retaliate if an employee talks to an employment law attorney or assists another worker in a wage claim.

-- Demotes you to a lesser role.
+- Demoting you to a lesser role.

-- Reduces your hours or pay.
+- Reducing your hours or pay.

-- Lays off or fires you.
+- Laying off or firing you.

 If an employer retaliates against you, you may be able to bring a separate, additional claim for compensation in addition to your claim for unpaid wages or overtime.
-If you fear you might face retaliation or suspect your employer is already retaliating against you, talk to an experienced Farmington Hills employment law attorney right away.
+If you fear you might face retaliation or suspect your employer is already retaliating against you, talk to an experienced Farmington Hills employment law attorney immediately.

 Proving you have been improperly classified as an exempt employee or an independent contractor can also be challenging.
 The experienced wage and overtime attorneys at Sommers Schwartz, P.C. can help determine whether you’ve been classified improperly and fight for the pay you deserve.
 To learn more, contact us today to schedule a free and confidential consultation.